 Someone a long time ago thought it was a good idea to replace some letters with numbers such as replacing ‘I’ with ‘1’, ‘A’ with ‘@’ and ‘E’ with ‘3’.
 It quickly became popular, but in practice, it means a small change to password-cracking software.
 If someone is known to be a Star Wars fan, then ‘J3d1Kn1gh+’ could be used along with variations of any other word using the same convention.
 Even a dictionary word brute-force attack can use these variations.
 Consequently, replacing letters with numbers has been insecure for a long time.
 To recap, decide how complicated and obscure your passwords will be.

 Avoid using the same password for multiple purposes.
 Large, established systems, with an extremely security-conscious ethic, could have implemented their system security model in a way that not even the company’s staff can find out customer passwords.
-The extent that organisations will go to is relative to the value of what they are trying to protect so other systems will have their passwords stored in plain text and sent out by email in plain text as password reminders.
+The extent that organisations will go to is relative to the value of what they are trying to protect, so other systems will still have their passwords stored in plain text and sent out by email in plain text as password reminders.

 In recent years, more and more websites require registration before allowing purchases, and far fewer sites allow one-off purchases.
 Consequently, people need to have far more user accounts now than they did a few years ago.
 Using the same password for high-security and low-security systems allows hackers to compromise high-security systems with far less effort.
 Also, websites can sell cheap widgets, for the primary purpose of harvesting email addresses, passwords and other personal information to compromise higher security systems such as Bank Accounts, Social Media accounts and Email Accounts.
 Access to a primary email account makes it easier to compromise other sites and services.